addy-dclxvi/debian-openbox-fluxbox-dotfiles/README.md

 ## Introduction
 A collection of configs to be placed in the users home directory usually prefixed with a period, hence the name dotfiles.
+This repo is actually intended for my personal backup, but everyone are welcome to use these resources.

 ## Preview
 ![alt text](https://raw.githubusercontent.com/addy-dclxvi/Ultimate-Dotfiles/master/preview.jpg)
 I can't give You every preview for every part, but You can view My Deviant Art [Gallery](http://addy-dclxvi.deviantart.com/gallery/) if you want to see more preview of these dotfiles.

-## i3
-Pretty stock simple config

-## openbox
+## Containing

+- **Openbox** <br /> Fairly complete rc.xml, organized menu, and option to use menu.xml with icons ([Sardi Ghost Flexible](https://aur.archlinux.org/packages/sardi-icons) icons is needed).
-Fairly complete rc.xml, bit of a different menu structure.
-For my openbox themes collections please check my another repo.
+For my openbox themes collections please check my [Openbox-Theme-Collections](https://github.com/addy-dclxvi/Openbox-Theme-Collections).

-## i3blocks
+- **i3** <br /> i3 Pretty stock simple config.
+My default config is using i3blocks as statusbar.
+To replace it with Polybar simply edit the config, uncomment the Polybar execution and remove the i3bar.

-A simple i3 block config for i3 bar.
+- **i3blocks** A simple i3 block config for i3 bar.

 ## zsh
 Modified powerlevel9k, decent zshrc.
 And contains some useful alias.